piggeywig2000/BMOnline/README.md

   - Name Tag Size: The size of the name tags.
 By default this is 48.
   - Player Count Mode: How the number of players playing each stage, course, and mode are shown.
 There are 4 valid values:
     - Mixed: Behaves like ExactMode for challenge and time attack modes, and behaves like SumOfStages for all other modes.
 This is the default value.
     - ExactMode: The mode and course player counts show the number of players playing that specific mode or course.
+The stage player counts show the number of players playing the stage in that specific course and mode, even if there are other players playing the stage on a different course or mode.
     - SumOfStages: The mode and course player counts show the total number of players playing each stage in that mode or course, even if they're playing on a different mode or course.
+The stage player counts show the total number of players playing that stage, regardless of the course and mode that they're on.
     - Disabled: The stage, course, and mode player counts are not shown.
   - Enable Chat: Whether to show the chat.
 If disabled, you will not be able to send or receive chat messages.
 By default this is enabled.
   - Player Visibility: The visibility of the other players.
 There are 3 valid values: